Biologics: Projects and Folders

 Shared Data Structures (Sample Types, Registry Source Types, Assays, and Storage)

-Sample Types, Registry Source Types, Assays, and Storage Systems are defined in the home project and available in subprojects, provided an administrator has not 'hidden' them.
-Administrators can edit these shared data structures from the home project or any subproject, but the changes will be made at the home project level, applying to all subprojects.
+Sample Types, Registry Source Types, Assays, and Storage Systems are defined in the home folder and available in subfolders, provided an administrator has not 'hidden' them.
+Administrators can edit these shared data structures from the home any folder, but the changes will be made at the home level, applying to all folders.

 In addition, any Sample Types, Registry Source Types, and Assay definitions defined in the /Shared project will be available for use in LabKey Biologics.
 You will see them listed on the menu and dashboards alongside local definitions.